uwla/recoverable_secrets/README.md

 One may point out that  these  extra  password  steps  contradict  the  original purpose of the protocol, which aims to derive all secrets from a  single  secret seed.
-This is not a contradiction, because the secrets are still derived from  a single seed and can  be  recorded  from  it.
+This is not a contradiction, because the secrets are still derived from  a single seed and can be  recovered  from  it.
 The  introduction  of  additional, intermediary passwords just reflects the  complex  nature  of  managing  secrets within scoped divisions of a large organization.
 This complexity is intrinsic to the problem of trust in human organization, and not a protocol  flaw.
 Moreover,